vitessio/website/content/zh/docs/schema-management/vschema.md

 Auto-increment columns do not work very well for sharded tables.
 [Vitess sequences](../../reference/vitess-sequences) solve this problem.
 Sequence tables must be specified in the VSchema, and then tied to table columns.
 At the time of insert, if no value is specified for such a column, VTGate will generate a number for it using the sequence table.

-## Refernce tables
+## Reference tables

 Vitess allows you to create an unsharded table and deploy it into all shards of a sharded keyspace.
 The data in such a table is assumed to be identical for all shards.
 In this case, you can specify that the table is of type `reference`, and should not specify any vindex for it.
 Any joins of this table with an unsharded table will be treated as a local join.

-Typically, such a table has a cannonical source in an unsharded keyspace, and the copies in the sharded keyspace are kept up-to-date through VReplication.
+Typically, such a table has a canonical source in an unsharded keyspace, and the copies in the sharded keyspace are kept up-to-date through VReplication.

 ## VSchema